 The purpose of the scholarly project is to provide residents with the opportunity to engage in a specific area of psychiatry of their interest.
 Through this project, residents will learn skills to apply toward research, clinical care, and their own development as a psychiatrist.
 While most residents already carry out some form of scholarly work during their residency, the formalization of this process will provide all residents with administrative support through mentoring, locating resources, and assistance with identifying their interests.
 The scholarly project will help personalize the experience of each resident in a longitudinal manner.
 As such, scholarly projects are defined broadly to allow for a diversity of interests.
 The residency program is committed to helping residents pursuing their individual interests.
-As a result, Wednesday afternoons for the PGY II, III, and IV classes are protected research time.
-Additionally, the Longwood program has designated faculty members to work directly with residents to facilitate generating a scholarly project.
+As a result, Wednesday afternoons for the PGY2, PGY3, and PGY4 classes are protected research time.
+Additionally, the program has designated faculty members to work directly with residents to facilitate generating a scholarly project.
 This can take the form of brainstorming about potential projects, getting names of potential mentors, to reviewing rough drafts of projects before graduation.

 Requirements of the scholarly project

 - A clearly identified project mentor (i.e. someone that the administration, resident, and mentor can all agree is the resident’s mentor).